Skip to main content

 Access to the emergency call service during network outages: FAQs for industry

-New rules to improve the reliability of access to the emergency call service during outages start on 1 November 2025.
+New rules to improve the reliability of access to the emergency call service during outages started on 1 November 2025.

 Q: What are the new rules?